Joost1n/CSE573FinalProject/README.md

 	sh ApplyCommunityDetection.sh

-which will automatically read the data, run both files, and output a graph named "finalGraphOfNodes.gexf" which can be put into an application like Gephi for visualization
+which will automatically read the data, run both files, and output a graph named "finalGraphOfNodes.gexf" which can be put into an application like Gephi for visualization.
+NOTE: You will need to make sure you install the relevant dependencies.

 The results (visualization) of our runs are within the /Evaluations directory, along with our powerpoint describing our process and findings.